vimalavinisha/angular2-image-popup/CONTRIBUTING.md

 7. `cd dist/angular-cli-material && lite-server` => if everything is ok (also in browser's console), kill the process and go to the next step
 8. `cd ../../../..`

-# F. Run systemjs example
-1. `cd examples/systemjs`
-2. `npm start` => if everything is ok (also in browser's console), kill the process and go to the next step
-3. `cd ../..`

-# G. Run universal example
+# E. Run universal example
 1. `cd examples/universal`
 2. `npm run start` => if everything is ok (also in browser's console), kill the process and go to the next step
 3. `npm run build:dev`